Updated List of Countries for Indonesia Visa on Arrival (VoA) 2026

 • Passport valid for at least six months from your arrival date

-• Flight tickets departing Indonesia
+• Travel documents including flight tickets departing Indonesia

 • Proof of Visa on Arrival payment (IDR 500,000)